radio4000/supabase/readme.md

 ## 2. Run supabase init

-The init command will create a `./.supabase` folder, with the docker config of everything needed to run the local development server.

 ```
 npx supabase init
 ```

+The init command will create a `./.supabase` folder, with the docker config of everything needed to run the local development server.

-> This ".supabase" folder should never be commited to a repository (it is in .gitignore).
+> The ".supabase" folder is in .gitignore and should not be commited to a repository

-The init command should have outputed logs such as:
+The init command will output logs such as:

 ```
 Supabase URL: <supabase_url>